 Investigative journalist and environmental writer.
-Specialising in onshore oil and gas, fracking and the reaction to it.
+Specialising in UK onshore oil and gas, fracking and the reaction to it.

 Funding for work at the Saltfleetby gas field in Lincolnshire has been agreed, it was announced this morning.

 Support for fracking fell to its lowest level in the latest phase of a government survey of public attitudes, published today.